I’ve heard a lot of age groupers complain about the special treatment of the professional triathletes, but few have competed on both sides.

 - Complimentary race entries at many large races

-- Cool ‘Elite’ USAT Membership Card which always makes volunteers do a ‘double-take’
+- Cool ‘Elite’ USAT Membership Card which always makes volunteers do a ‘double-take’- Toe the line next to the BEST in the WORLD!

 - Eat and hang out with the BEST in the WORLD!